³ÉÈË¿ìÊÖ

 Finlay Carson

-Good morning, and welcome to the 20th meeting in 2022 of the Rural Affairs, Islands and Natural Environment Committee.
-I remind members to switch any electronic devices to silent.
+Good morning, and welcome to the second meeting in 2023 of the Rural Affairs, Islands and Natural Environment Committee.
+I remind members who are using electronic devices to switch them to silent.

-Our first item of business is a decision to take item 6 in private.
-Are we agreed?
+Our first item of business is a decision on whether to take items 5 and 6 in private.
+Do members agree to take those items in private?

 Members indicated agreement.